mobile-web-messaging/www/news/2014-07-08-oreilly-book-page-is-online.md

 It should be available in printed edition at the end of August or beginning of September.

-The book cover has already been drawn and represent a [song thrush][thrush]:
+The book cover has already been drawn and represents a [song thrush][thrush]:

 ![Book Cover](http://akamaicovers.oreilly.com/images/0636920032366/rc_cat.gif)